TimLindner/BayesianGrowthMixtureModels/README.md

 ### Statistical computing
 * The models have been implemented and estimated using Stan and its built-in No-U-Turn Sampler ( or NUTS for short ) via RStan, the R interface to Stan (Stan Development Team, n.d.; Stan Development Team, 2024)
+* For prior elicitation, K-means clustering has been performed using the algorithm of Hartigan and Wong (1979)

 ### Repository structure
 * :file_folder: ModelImplementations